conjure-cp/conjure-oxide/docs/src/developers_guide/contributors_guide/creating_documentation.md

 # Creating Documentation

-As an organisation, we want Conjure Oxide to be as well documented as possible so that new members of our growing team can integrate themselves as smoothly as possible.
-Whether you are already on a project or not, contributing to our documentation is vital to achieve this goal.
+As an organisation, we want Conjure Oxide to be thoroughly documented so that new members of our growing team can integrate smoothly.
+Whether you are currently on a project or not, contributing to our documentation is essential to achieving this goal.

 To make creating and implementing documentation as smooth as possible, we ask that you follow the workflow as outlined below.